dhmunro/dudley/README.md

 address of the instance:

     string == {
-      count := i4
+      COUNT := i4
-      = S1[count]  # single anonymous member
+      = S1[COUNT]  # single anonymous member
     }
     text = string

-declares a variable "text" created from an array of ASCII characters, written to the file as a 4 byte integer count followed by that many characters.
+declares a variable "text" created from an array of ASCII characters, written to the file as a 4 byte integer COUNT followed by that many characters.
 Reading it back produces a result indistinguishable from

-    text = S1[count]
+    text = S1[COUNT]

-if count were defined as some fixed value.
+if COUNT were defined as some fixed value.
 This is a popular construct in many existing file and stream formats (supported by both XDR and HDF5 for example).
 However, you should avoid it because the length of the data cannot be computed without reading the file at the